SamerSawan/SamerSawan/README.md

 ## Hi there, I'm Samer 👋

-### About me:
-- 👨‍💻Software Engineering BSc Grad from McGill University
-- 💻I'm interested in App and Game Development, as well as Data Science
-- 👨‍🍳In my spare time, I enjoy cooking, rock climbing, piano and reading
+- 💻 I'm a McGill graduate with a Bachelor's in Software Engineering
+- 📖 I'm learning Golang at the moment

-### I'm currently working on...
+- 📚 I'm currently working on a personal book tracking web app
-- 🍳Creating a book-borrow logger, so I can log who I borrow my books to (I keep forgetting)
+- ✉️ You can reach me at me@samersawan.com

 ### Certifications
 ![aws-certified-cloud-practitioner](https://github.com/SamerSawan/SamerSawan/assets/67536733/7f2782a9-a377-42fd-ad05-4056ac12b43b)